 » At-Home Learning Tips for Parents: Teacher Tips for Parents

 At-Home Learning Tips for Parents

 Did you know that children spend more than 80 percent of their awake hours outside of school?
 That means that they do a lot of their learning at home and in extracurricular activities.
-As a teacher, I consider what my students bring to school from their home life to be as valuable as the knowledge and skills that they will learn in our classroom.
+What students bring to school from their home life is as valuable as the knowledge and skills that they’ll learn in the classroom.

-As their teacher, I plan to make the 20 percent of waking time my students spend in school amazing and am looking forward to a successful year, but I’d love your help.
-As parents you’ve been, are, and always will be the most important teachers in your children’s lives.
-Much of what they will learn and take with them will come from what happens informally at home and in our community.
-Every day they learn from you, and there are so many ways you can boost their learning.
+Teachers work to make the 20 percent of awake time that students spend in school amazing, but the parents are, and always will be, the most important teachers in a child’s life.
+Much of what they will learn and take with them will come from what happens informally at home and in their community.
+Every day they learn from their parents, and there are so many ways that parents can boost their kids’ learning.
 These educational activities don’t have to cost anything or take a lot of time, but they have long-lasting benefits.

-Below I’ve listed out a few ideas and tips on ways you can continue your kids’ learning at home, and I’m sure you have countless others.
+Below are a few ideas and tips on ways to continue kids’ learning at home.

 - Help your child visualize fractions by folding napkins into halves, quarters, etc. If you’re using paper napkins, have kids label the fractions with a marker.